-Once the function evaluation procedure has been verified, the user should perform the same test for a sensitivity analysis by setting Operation to perform in ammo.input to 2 and re-executing the optimization driver.
+Once the function evaluation procedure has been verified, the user should perform the same test for a sensitivity analysis by setting what_to_do in the &design namelist in design.nml to 2 and re-executing the optimization driver.
 Similar checks on convergence parameters, etc for the adjoint solver should be noted and applied to the relevant input files.

 With successful function and gradient evaluations in hand, an actual optimization may be initiated.
-The value of Operation to perform in ammo.input should be set to 3, and the optimization driver can be executed as before.
+The value of what_to_do in the &design namelist in design.nml should be set to 3, and the optimization driver can be executed as before.
 The user should closely monitor the screen output as the process proceeds, especially during the first several design cycles when input parameters may first cause problems.
 The largest changes in design variables often occur early on as well, which can cause issues with mesh movement operations, solver convergence, and other aspects.
 It is also very useful to occasionally filter the screen output for the current function value(s) reported at the completion of each flow solution in order to monitor overall progress: